eriknyquist/nedry/README.rst

 #.
 Most of the behaviours of this bot can be configured via discord messages while the
-   bot is up and running, but there are a few parameters that need to be set in the configuration file first, to get the bot talking to twitch and to your discord server.
+   bot is up and running, but there are a few parameters that need to be set in the configuration file first, to get the bot talking to your discord server.
 Populate these required parameters in the .json file:

    #. ``discord_bot_api_token``: Discord bot API token must be entered here as a string.